×

 Content Here

 We live in an age where everyone can have a platform.
-The prevalence of the internet, social media, and even books (an average of 2.2 million are published worldwide every year) can make us feel like all of our ideas can be, and should be, shared.
+The prevalence of the internet, social media, and even books (an average of 2.2 million are published worldwide every year) can make us feel like all of our ideas can be and should be shared.
 There is a temptation to indulge in the culture of self-promotion, but I believe that God calls us to live a life of stewardship instead.
-However, it can be hard to differentiate the lines between the two.
+However, it can be hard to differentiate between the two.
+So, this blog will unpack biblical stewardship by exploring seven lessons from the Parable of the Talents.

-Stewardship: the job of supervising or taking care of something, such as an organization or property.
+Merriam-Webster defines stewardship as “the job of supervising or taking care of something, such as an organization or property– especially the careful and responsible management of something entrusted to one’s care.

 The Parable of the Talents

-One of my favorite examples of stewardship in the Bible is the Parable of the Talents.
-Jesus compares this story (found in Matthew 25:14-30) to the Kingdom of Heaven.
+Jesus compares The Parable of The Talents (found in Matthew 25:14-30) to the Kingdom of Heaven.
 He says, “For it will be like a man going on a journey, who called his servants and entrusted to them his property.
 To one he gave five talents, to another two, to another one, to each according to his ability.”
 In this scenario, the servants symbolize people, and the master symbolizes God.
 Some calculate a single talent to be worth 20 years of wages to the common worker.
 More conservative estimations place a talent between $1,000 and $30,000 in today’s US dollars.
 Regardless, the servants aren’t dealing with small numbers—they’ve been entrusted with a lot.

 The master of the house gives five talents to the first servant.
 This servant doubles the amount and ends up with ten.
 When the master returns, he praises, “Well done, my good and faithful servant.
 You have been faithful in handling this small amount, so now I will give you many more responsibilities.
 Let’s celebrate together!”

 1. We are stewards, not owners.
-The time and resources that we’re entrusted with in this life are not our own.
+The time and resources that we are entrusted with in this life are not our own.
 God gives them to us, and our job is to live a fruitful life with what we’re given.
 It’s not about our platform.

 3. Avoid making decisions out of fear at all costs.
 The servant who was given one talent didn’t take any risks with his finances because he was afraid to disappoint the master.
-His fear drove him to the point where his actions really didn’t make any sense.
-He could have at least put his one talent in the bank to gain interest!
+He thought His Master to “have high standards and hate careless ways, that you demand the best and make no allowances for error” (Matthew 25:24, MSG).
+Those are all great qualities for someone who deals with money!
+Yet, the servant’s fear drove him to the point where his actions really didn’t make any sense.
+He could have at least put his one talent in the bank to gain interest.
+Do you want to learn more about biblical stewardship principles?

-5. God rewards wise stewardship.
+7. God rewards biblical stewardship.
 If you live a life of service, divine doors to more responsibilities will open for you.
 You will have the peace and provision that you need.
 You also will not become stagnant.
 The Kingdom of God is a greenhouse for supernatural growth.